dev-tayy/loginradius_flutter_sdk/README.md

 This API is used to perform operations on a user account after the user has authenticated himself for the changes to be made.
 Generally, it is used for Frontend API calls.
 Following is the list of methods covered under this API:

 - Registration By Email
+- Registration By Phone
 - Login By Email
 - Login By Username
+- Read Complete User Profile
+- Update User Profile
 - Accept Privacy Policy
 - Send Welcome Email
-- Read Complete User Profile
 - Get Social Identity
 - Link Social Account
 - Unlink Social Account
-- Update User Profile
+-
 - Check Email Availability
 - Add Email
 - Verify Email